 “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.” – Rumi

 Ruth came to yoga in 1998, its immediate impact was profound & quickly led to a sincere and dedicated practice.
-She studied in the Iyengar tradition for over 10 years and is a qualified Iyengar teacher.
+She studied in the Iyengar tradition for over 10 years and is a qualified Iyengar teacher having trained with Grainne Gilleece in Ireland.
 Between 2005 and 2010 she travelled annually to India attending courses and studying with Senior Iyengar teachers Rajiv and Swati Chanchanci.
 She spent extended periods of study there immersing herself in all aspects of the subject and is grateful to have assisted in the medical classes where the therapeutic effects of yoga and its benefits to those in discomfort became evident.
 In this period she regularly attended national and international workshops with senior Iyengar teachers including Geeta Iyengar and Birjoo Metha and has attended courses at the Iyengar institute in Pune India.

 In 2008 she was introduced to Shadow Yoga and from 2010-2016 studied Nrtta Sadhana (Lord Shivas Sacred dance) and the prelude forms directly with Shandor Remete and Emma Balnaves.
 She attended intensive courses 2/3 times a year as well as monthly trips of study and practice to London.
 It was an invaluable period of learning where many new perspectives on the energetic body and self practices were opened up to her.

 Read article/interview on the Sacred Dance here >

 Ruth continues her studies, travelling in more recent times to the sacred city of Varanasi, India where her broader understanding of Yoga continues to deepen.